The Royal Corinthian Yacht Club (RCYC) is one of the most famous yacht clubs in Britain.

 It received its royal title in 1892, the year in which it began operating from a room in the Ye Olde White Harte Hotel.

-It later moved into what is now called The Old Clubhouse, which can be seen on the left of the picture and which previously had been used for boatbuilding and which is now a private residence.
+Their first clubhouse in Burnham was on Prior’s Wharf, and they later moved into what is now called The Old Clubhouse, which can be seen on the left of the picture and which previously had been used for boatbuilding and which is now a private residence.

 To the shock and awe of local people, the ‘new’ building (pictured) went up in the first six months of 1931.
 This was six months after the designs were approved by the Burnham on Crouch Urban District Council when local sailmaker JG Cranfield was Chairman.
 It cost around £12,500 to build.